U.S. government civilian employees stationed abroad

 Most payments received by U.S. Government civilian employees for working abroad, including pay differentials, are taxable.
 However, certain foreign areas allowances, cost of living allowances, and travel allowances are tax free.
 For more information, refer to Allowances, Differentials, and Other Pay.

-U.S. Foreign Service Employees
+U.S. Foreign Service employees

 If you are an employee of the U.S. Foreign Service and your position requires you to establish and maintain favorable relations in foreign countries, you may receive a nontaxable allowance for representation expenses.
 If your expenses are more than the allowance you receive, you can no longer deduct the excess expenses as an itemized deduction.
 For more information, refer to U.S. Foreign Service Employees.